 Getting To Know God

-God consciousness begins by getting to know the divine nature of God.
-This knowledge, as imperfect as it may be, lays the groundwork for your next step, which is becoming consciously aware of the presence of the Spirit within your mind.
+The first step to God consciousness is getting to know the divine nature of God.
+This knowledge, as imperfect as it may be, lays the groundwork for the next step, which is becoming consciously aware of the presence of the Spirit living within your mind.

 Although the full character of God is far beyond our grasp, and despite the limitations of mind, it behooves us to stretch our imaginations to the uttermost limits of comprehension.
-By doing so, we not only improve our understanding, acceptance, and love of the divine nature, but we also improve our reception of the spiritual gifts of God.
+By doing so, we not only deepen our understanding, acceptance, and love of the divine nature but also improve our reception of the spiritual gifts of God.

-When it comes to knowing God, we cannot judge the divine nature solely on the basis of humanity’s minimal knowledge, limited awareness, or religious doctrines.
+When it comes to knowing God, we cannot judge the divine nature solely based on humanity’s minimal knowledge, limited awareness, or religious doctrines.
 No matter how much we think we know God, no matter how much we grasp the true nature of this First Great Source, there will always be so much more to know.
-Nonetheless, we do not need to know all of God to achieve God consciousness.
+Having said that, we do not need to know everything about God to achieve God consciousness.

 God is the only stationary, self-contained, and changeless being in the whole universe of universes.